E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Proposed Method

 \textbf{Hierarchical Structure.} Given the above backbone network, we get three different semantic levels of features (\ie, $1/8,1/4,1/2$).
 Inspired by pSp, we then split the features from different semantic levels to predict different parts of the latent codes.
 Considering the feature dimension of higher semantic levels are also higher, assigning more latent codes to higher semantic-level features will have a large model.
 To reduce the model size while maintaining a good inversion performance, we consider the above assignment problem as a constrained optimization problem.
 Denote the latent code number assigned to each semantic level to be $n_1, n_2, n_3$, it can be formally formulated as:

-where $\mathcal{Q},\mathcal{P}$ denotes the inversion quality and model size function with respect to $n_1,n_2,n_3$.
+where $\mathcal{Q}, \mathcal{P}$ denotes the inversion quality and model size function with respect to $n_1,n_2,n_3$.
 Since it is hard to have an explicit function of $\mathcal{Q}$ due to its dependency on the training process, we simply adopt a simple binary search algorithm to find the rough optimal values.
-Specifically, we first regard $n_2,n_3$ as a whole and find the smallest $n_1$ with acceptable performance reduction, then we continue to find the smallest value for $n_2$ in a similar way.
-After the above search process, $n_1, n_2, n_3$ equal to $9,5,4$ respectively.
+Specifically, we first regard $n_2,n_3$ as a whole and find the smallest $n_1$ with acceptable performance reduction (\wty{SSIM decreases by no more than $2\%$ of the original}), then we continue to find the smallest value for $n_2$ in a similar way.
+After the above search process, we finally adopted a three-layer hierarchical structure to predict the front, middle and tail layers latent code, with the corresponding number of layers $n_1, n_2, n_3$ being $ 9 $, $ 5 $, and $ 4 $ respectively.

-\textbf{Efficient Prediction Head.} As mentioned above, there are 18 complex ConvHeads in pSp, each of which compresses the input feature into $1\times1$ resolution.
-We find such a complex ConvHead is not only unnecessary but also introduces heavy overhead and information loss.
+\textbf{Efficient Prediction Head.} As mentioned above, there are 18 complex ConvHeads in pSp, each of which compresses the input feature into $1\times1$ resolution by a series of convolutional layers with stride of $ 2 $, and predict the single-layer latent code.
+We find such a complex ConvHead is not only unnecessary but also introduces heavy overhead.
 To keep the regression head lightweight while keeping important information for regression, we design a very simple and efficient head, which just consists of an average pooling layer and a fully connected layer.
 For the deep ($1/8$), medium($1/4$), and shallow ($1/2$) features from the hierarchical structure, they will have such a simple head respectively.
-Besides, to balance performance and overhead, the average pooling layer in the three heads downsamples the input features to the resolution of $ 7\times7 $, $ 5\times5 $, and $ 3\times3 $ respectively.
+Besides, to balance performance and overhead, the average pooling layer in the three heads downsamples the input features to the resolution of $ 7\times7 $, $ 5\times5 $, and $ 3\times3 $ respectively, which effectively aggregates the information to predict the latent code while reducing the number of model parameters.